-The aims of the Organ-on-a-Chip Technologies Network were to:
+The Organ-on-a-Chip Technologies Network successfully delivered on the core aims to:

 - Develop a vibrant multidisciplinary research community, bringing focus to the varied Organ-on-a-Chip and In Vitro model research activity in the UK;